WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-02-01-analyze-software-architecture-ndepend.md

 ### Complexity of methods

 In the previous section, I analyzed that the controllers are way too complicated.
 In this section, I will look into a method and try to find the service and repository layer (if they exist) and analyze their complexity.
-An online store needs products and without knowing anything about online shops, I would guess that this is a simple operation and therefore the method should be simple.
+An online store needs customers and without knowing anything about online shops, I would guess that the creation of one is a simple operation and therefore the method should be simple.
 Unfortunately, that's not the case in NopCommerce.
 NDepend analyzed a cyclomatic complexity of 53 which is way higher than the maximum recommended 7.
 The method has almost 200 lines of code and looks as follows:

 ```csharp
 [HttpPost, ParameterBasedOnFormName("save-continue", "continueEditing")]